freifunk-berlin/firmware/README.md

 broken stuff in OpenWrt itself or for example LuCI) and additional default packages/configuration settings.
 New features like a new network concept will be part of future releases.

-## Release Note 1.0.1 "Hedy" - 2018-05-29
+## Release Note 1.0.2 "Hedy" - 2019-01-xx
-* just a small maintenance release for Hedy-1.0.0, which brings the missing upgrade possibility from previous releases
+* a maintenance release for Hedy-1.0.x-series
+* brings the the new feature of changing the uplink preset-type
+* a new uplink-preset "tunnelberlin-tunneldigger"
+* updates to fix security-problems and minor functional problems
 * images for
   * Ubiquiti ERX SFP, TP-Link WR1043ND-v4
   * support for RaspberryPi and RaspberryPi3 (compile yourself)